jeffpascal/Architect-Roadmap/Reactive-Architecture-Domain-Driven-Design.md

     - Questions to consider:
         - Is the entity involved in most operations in that bounded context?
         - If you delete the entity, does it require you to delete other entities? **if i delete a reservation, a customer is still a customer.
 What if i delete all reservations?
 The customer will not matter anymore because he has no reservations**
-        -Will a single transaction span multiple events? **A transaction should not span multiple aggregate roots**
+        - Will a single transaction span multiple events? **A transaction should not span multiple aggregate roots**